Why Do Product Managers Assemble a Roadmap?

-As a Product Manager, you need to know where you are, where you’re going, and what needs to be done along the way.
+As a product manager (PM), you need to know where you are, where you’re going, and what needs to be done along the way.

 A good PM moves fluidly between the resolutions of now, next, and later to avoid getting stuck in tactical execution.

-But, product managers are tired of the tangle of spreadsheets, presentations, and wikis to communicate their product vision.
+But, product managers are tired of spreadsheets, presentations, and wikis to communicate their product vision.
 They want to convey the big picture but are stuck in the weeds.
 You might relate to the struggles below:

 - Spreadsheets are great for organizing and prioritizing but bad for communicating a vision